Michael-Schoo/Danko/README.md

 The of-brand Anko (web dev assignment)

 ## Archived
-This is because it is now submitted.
+This is because it is now submitted. (again)